3pm SGT - Opportunity Asia and Middle East: Regulations and Market Access Decoded

 - Practical tips to get ahead with compliance

-We continued this session with a presentation by Dr. Sun-Ho Frank Kim, Founder of Seah Bio Solutions
+We continue this session with a presentation by Dr. Sun-Ho Frank Kim, Founder of Seah Bio Solutions

 Frank will present on: The regulation landscape and market trends in South Korea’s microbiome industry